starlake-ai/starlake/docs/start_complete.rst

 Say we have to ingest customers, orders and sellers into the datalake.
-The customers and orders are provided by the "sales" department while the sellers dataset is provided by the HR departement.
+The customers and orders are provided by the "sales" department while the sellers and locations datasets are provided by the HR departement.

+The orders dataset contains new, updated and deleted orders.
+Once imported, we want the deleted orders to be removed from the dataset and we want to keep only the last update of each order.

+The locations dataset should replace the previous imported locations dataset while all others datasets are just updates of the previous imported ones.

 The customers and orders dataset are sent by the "sales" department as CSV  files.
 Below is an extract of these files.